webix-hub/docs/data/desktop/extend.md

 Component Copying and Extending
 =============

-Components in webix UI library are objects that can be cloned and copied as well as inherit properties from each other.
+Components in Webix UI library are objects that can be cloned and copied.
+They can also inherit properties from each other.

-Let's take for instance the toolbar component and play around with it.
+Let's take for instance the Toolbar component and play around with it.
 It has three properties - width, height and cols object with three buttons.

 ~~~js
 var barA = { view:"toolbar", width:500, paddingY:2, cols:[